Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Introduction

-To help quickly mobilize developers for implementation and expedite bug resolution in a real-time setting, the description should be generated as soon as the necessary content emerges in the discussion.
+With this data, we set benchmarks for generating solution descriptions, conditioned on the discussion.
+From the long context, a model must learn to tease out and condense information relevant to the solution.
+Handling long context is critical for tasks with dialogue as input, since the input grows rapidly with the number of interactions.
+Additionally, the context entails technical text, with natural language and source code often appearing in the same sentence~\cite{LiUnSupBugSum}.
+So, deducing information from the context to articulate a meaningful description requires complex reasoning.
+We explore generation models including transformer models~\cite{VaswaniTransformer} and PLBART~\cite{AhmadPLBART}, which was pretrained on large quantities of code and technical text.
+We evaluate with automated metrics and human evaluation.

+Furthermore, we investigate integrating our task into a real-time setting.
+An informative description can be generated only if there is sufficient context about the solution, so we must wait until this context is available.
 In Figure~\ref{fig:main-ex}, generation should be performed only after utterance \#4 is made in the discussion.
-Since the solution is not formulated until that point, there is insufficient context to reliably generate a description before then. \textbf{We introduce a secondary task to determine \textit{when} the necessary context for generating an informative description becomes available in an ongoing discussion.} By monitoring progress and later stating an utterance which describes the solution, we envision an intelligent agent which chimes into the discussion to facilitate more efficient bug resolution.
+Since the solution is not formulated until that point, there is insufficient context to reliably generate a description before then.
+We design two methods for integrating a classifier that determines \textit{when} to generate with a generation model: (1) a \textit{pipelined} system with independently trained classification and generation models; (2) a \textit{joint} system that is simultaneously trained for both tasks.

-Although the proposed system does not have a ``back-and-forth" component, we consider it as a first step towards building dialogue-based AI tools for software development.
-While there is growing interest in building tools to support software development activities such as code summarization~\cite{iyer-etal-2016-summarizing, ahmad-etal-2020-transformer}, comment updating~\cite{panthaplackel-etal-2020-learning}, and commit message generation~\cite{loyola-etal-2017-neural}, dialogue systems have been largely understudied in this domain.
+By monitoring progress and later chiming into the discussion with a solution description, this combined system lays the groundwork for future work on developing an intelligent dialogue agent which participates in discussions to facilitate more efficient bug resolution.
+While there is growing interest in building tools to support development activities such as code summarization~\cite{iyer-etal-2016-summarizing, ahmad-etal-2020-transformer}, comment updating~\cite{panthaplackel-etal-2020-learning}, and commit message generation~\cite{loyola-etal-2017-neural}, dialogue systems have been largely understudied in this domain.
+We consider our work as a step towards building more dialogue-based AI tools for software development.

-To develop our proposed system, we build a corpus by mining bug report discussions from GitHub Issues.
-We develop a novel approach to obtain noisy supervision from commits and pull requests linked to bug reports, which contain the repository changes that resolve these bugs.
-Namely, we collect natural language descriptions of these changes through their commit messages and pull request titles.
-We also extract when these changes are made, relative to the time-stamps of utterances in the discussion.
-We further apply filtering to control noise.
-Sample data is provided.
-The full dataset and code will be available upon publication.